DataTalksClub/llm-zoomcamp/project.md

 You don't have to limit yourself to technologies covered in the course.
 You can use alternatives as well:

-* LLM: OpenAI, Groq, AWS Bedrock, etc
+* LLM: OpenAI, Ollama, Groq, AWS Bedrock, etc
 * Knowledge base: any text, relational or vector database, including in-memory ones like we implemented in the course or SQLite
 * Monitoring: Grafana, Kibana, Streamlit, dash, etc
 * Interface: Streamlit, dash, Flask, FastAPI, Django, etc (could be UI or API)